pivotal/docs-tap/learning-center/runtime-environment/training-portal.hbs.md

-# TrainingPortal resource
+# Configure the TrainingPortal resource

-The `TrainingPortal` custom resource triggers the deployment of a set of workshop environments and a set number of workshop instances.
+This topic describes how you configure the `TrainingPortal` custom resource, which triggers the deployment of a set of Learning Center workshop environments and a set number of workshop instances.

 ## <a id="specify-workshop-defs"></a> Specifying the workshop definitions